-DC: Capital punishment
+DC: Capital punishment.

 DC: Yeah.
 I didn’t join in optimism personally around Obama’s campaign.
-I know I’m you know, some of the listeners may be outrage, especially in the context of the Trump presidency if we can call it that.
-I remember we had a Ruth Wilson Gilmore the author of “Golden Gulag” a similar kind of Symposium at UCSD around the same time.
-And I remember she said, you know,
+I know I’m, you know, some of the listeners may be outraged, especially in the context of the Trump presidency if we can call it that.
+I remember we had Ruth Wilson Gilmore the author of Golden Gulag, a similar kind of Symposium at UCSD around the same time, and I remember she said, you know…

-DMcD: She was here for that Symposium [in 2009]
+DMcD: She was here too for that symposium [in 2009].

-DC: yeah, we have one one black man in the White House and nearly a million in the big house, you know, and and and you know, that was her way of saying wait a minute and what was Obama’s language all the way up, you know until his second term.
-And the Trayvon Martin case put, you know movement politics from the street forced him to finally say something about some of these problems these problematics that we’ve been talking about and then all of a sudden Eric Holder’s talking about felony disenfranchisement, but this was on the way out the door.
+DC: Yeah, we have one black man in the White House and nearly a million in the big house, you know, and, you know, that was her way of saying wait a minute.
+And what was Obama’s language all the way up, you know, until his second term?
+And the Trayvon Martin case put, you know, movement politics from the street, forced him to finally say something about some of these problems, these problematics that we’ve been talking about.
+And then all of a sudden Eric Holder’s talking about felony disenfranchisement but this was on the way out the door.
 What did he say when he came in the door?
-About the the very subjects that we’ve been talking about.
-I mentioned Brandon Duncan and Aaron Harvey earlier.
-Who fought the gang injunctions and are still fighting that in San Diego.
+About the very subjects that we’ve been talking about?
+I mentioned Brandon Duncan and Aaron Harvey earlier who fought the gang injunctions and are still fighting that in San Diego.
 What was he saying about subjects like them or Shailene Graves?
-She’s a black woman that fairly recently was found hanging in her cell in C.I.W. a facility in Corona, California or Erica Roca a Latina that was found hanging in her cell in the same prison that now has one of the highest suicide rates of any prison in the country.
+She’s a black woman that fairly recently was found hanging in her cell in C.I.W., a facility in Corona, California.
+Or Erica Roca, a Latina that was found hanging in her cell in the same prison that now has one of the highest suicide rates of any prison in the country.
 This is in democratic, golden, California.
 What was he saying?
-Well what he was saying was in terms of the black population.
-Stop blaming everybody else for what’s going on in your life.
-And take an individual responsibility and and basically get over it.
+Well, what he was saying was in terms of the black population.
+“Stop blaming everybody else for what’s going on in your life and take an individual responsibility and basically get over it.”
 And that individual kind of liberal notion of individual willful rising through a kind of meritocratic mythos was something that he kept talking about any chance he got the opportunity to.
-This is while he was overseeing the militarization of police departments giving funding and actually warfare machinery to local police departments.
-This is while he was overseeing a in terms of the international scene horrific processes in Afghanistan and Iraq, never pulling out of Iraq as he promised also a proxy war against the Palestinians and all of these things going on around the time that everybody is feeling so hopeful and that’s not to mention the economic situation that we were talking about earlier.
+This is while he was overseeing the militarization of police departments, giving funding and actually warfare machinery to local police departments.
+This is while he was overseeing, in terms of the international scene, horrific processes in Afghanistan and Iraq, never pulling out of Iraq as he promised.
+Also a proxy war against the Palestinians and all of these things going on around the time that everybody is feeling so hopeful and that’s not to mention the economic situation that we were talking about earlier.
 Where was the project for economic development within communities of color that have been dispossessed in the wake of the shift to the neoliberal regime?
-And the move away from the kind of projects that we saw bubbling through civil rights mobilizations in the 1960s and and the movements notion of ending poverty.
-Where where has that been from the Democratic party?
+And the move away from the kind of projects that we saw bubbling through civil rights mobilizations in the 1960s and the movements notion of ending poverty?
+Where has that been from the Democratic party?
 And the answer is it has not been a part of their narrative.
-And so the only to use his campaign phraseology “Hope” as it always has lied only lies with mass mobilizations from below.
-And I think that you know, I’m a in my capacity as a professor at UCSD I’m a faculty advisor for student organization called Students Against Mass Incarceration.
+And so, the only, to use his campaign phraseology, “Hope,” as it always has, only lies with mass mobilizations from below.
+And I think that, you know, I’m in my capacity as a professor at UCSD I’m a faculty advisor for student organization called Students Against Mass Incarceration.
 They are now in their sixth or seventh year of existence and have passed a prison divestment bill.
-You spoke of private prison corporations and universities having their funds investing in some of these corporations, but we have to be clear.
-The prison industrial complex is not only about private prisons.
-Yeah, and then if you look at the California State University system where I’m from all of the furniture that we would be sitting on right now would have been made by prison labor.
-Then there’s the other element of it that has nothing to do with labor that go that sees its products go outside the prison.
+You spoke of private prison corporations and universities having their funds investing in some of these corporations, but we have to be clear, the prison industrial complex is not only about private prisons.
+Yeah, and then if you look at the California State University system where I’m from, all of the furniture that we would be sitting on right now would have been made by prison labor.
+Then there’s the other element of it that has nothing to do with labor that goes, that sees its products go outside the prison.
 The actual functioning of the prison as a kind of neo-plantation.
 From the bookkeeping, the delivering of the drugs to all the people that have mental illness and others inside the facilities, washing clothes, cooking.
-Everything that makes the plant or plantation go but when we talk about movements from below the prison strike recently in 17 States, the one and 2016 the hunger strike that I mentioned earlier about 30,000 prisoners what these movements from the below the below are doing is making us be accountable for our relative freedom, if you will, out here on the streets as scholars, as thinkers, as workers, not only to a process of increasing the minimum wage but of realizing that the political system as it exists now is part and parcel of the problems that we’ve been talking about today.
-The so-called two-party system in my estimation has been one kind of millionaires and billionaires party for a very long time and you don’t have to look any further than the aftermath of the one of the biggest economic meltdown since the Great Depression starting in 1929.
-What was the aftermath and 2007?
+Everything that makes the plant or plantation go.
+But when we talk about movements from below the prison strike recently in seventeen States, the one in 2016, the hunger strike that I mentioned earlier about 30,000 prisoners, what these movements from the below the below are doing is making us be accountable for our relative freedom, if you will, out here on the streets as scholars, as thinkers, as workers, not only to a process of increasing the minimum wage but of realizing that the political system as it exists now is part and parcel of the problems that we’ve been talking about today.
+The so-called two-party system in my estimation has been one kind of millionaires and billionaires party for a very long time and you don’t have to look any further than the aftermath of one of the biggest economic meltdowns since the Great Depression starting in 1929.
+What was the aftermath in 2007?
 Who was appointed to Obama’s cabinet?
-There is a kind of way in which the economic elite in the country have grabbed a hold of the those who are supposed to be supposedly the representatives of us in Congress.
-And in the highest offices in the country and the Supreme Court And the only way that anything is going to change in that regard in terms of like where do we go from here?
-Is if we understand we have number one a proper analysis of what is happening and number two organized among ourselves follow the prisoners examples and actually take responsibility in the way they’ve asked us to which is to say: our tax money is supporting this project of what they’re calling prison slavery.
+There is a kind of way in which the economic elite in the country have grabbed ahold of those who are supposedly the representatives of us in Congress.
+And in the highest offices in the country and the Supreme Court.
+And the only way that anything is going to change, in that regard in terms of like where do we go from here, is if we understand we have number one a proper analysis of what is happening and number two organized among ourselves.
+Follow the prisoners examples and actually take responsibility in the way they’ve asked us to which is to say: our tax money is supporting this project of what they’re calling prison slavery.
 What do you going to do about?
-And the end so that’s not a hopeful response.
-But it’s one that I think can be a catalyst for real action movement building has never been I mean Fannie Lou Hamer said I’m sick and tired of being sick and tired now she didn’t do that kind of work with the Mississippi Freedom Democratic party with an illusion of easiness or that sick and tired feeling ever going away.
+And so, that’s not a hopeful response.
+But it’s one that I think can be a catalyst for real action.
+Movement building has never been, I mean, Fannie Lou Hammer said, “I’m sick and tired of being sick and tired.”
+Now, she didn’t do that kind of work with the Mississippi Freedom Democratic party with an illusion of easiness or that sick and tired feeling ever going away.
 She did it because it was the right thing to do and needed to be done.
-And the victories small and big that those folks achieved are real, but we also have to in being proper stewards of their legacy recognize that our work and their work has yet to be done.
+And the victories, small and big, that those folks achieved are real, but we also have to, in being proper stewards of their legacy, recognize that our work and their work has yet to be done.

 DMcD: Freedom is a constant struggle.

 DC: That’s right.
-And Freedom aint free.
+And freedom ain’t free.

-DMcD: And freedom aint free.
+DMcD: And freedom ain’t free.

 DMcD: Especially around education.

-JP: A personal recordist
+JP: A personal recordist.

-DMcD: Yeah put you on speed dial.
-Just say: “Dennis, give me your thoughts on.”
+DMcD: Yeah, put you on speed dial.
+Just say, “Dennis, give me your thoughts on…”